BAJAJ FINSERV DIRECT LIMITED

 The credit to deposit ratio and loan to deposit ratio are often used interchangeably, but the latter may exclude certain non-loan advances, offering a narrower view of lending activity.

-An increase in the credit to deposit ratio usually results from higher lending demand, slower deposit inflows, or tight liquidity conditions within the banking sector.
+An increase in the credit to deposit ratio can result from higher lending activity, slower deposit growth, or tighter system-wide liquidity conditions.

-A very high ratio signals potential liquidity pressure, higher exposure to credit risk, and may attract regulatory scrutiny if lending exceeds sustainable levels.
+A very high ratio signals potential liquidity pressure, higher exposure to credit risk, and may result in closer regulatory monitoring if lending exceeds sustainable levels.

 View More